JefeLitman/VideoDataGenerator/README.md

 the notation of channels in the last dimension.
 NFHWC (N - Batch, F - Frames, H - Height, W - Width and C - Channels).

-**Actual version: v2.0**
+**Actual version: v2.2.2**

-- Features:
+- Features
-    - Added `video_transformation` method that modifies the video before its returned by `VideoDataGenerator` for any code make by you under some constraint.
-    Read the constraint below.
+    - Now `video_transformation` is a list with all the transformation that you want to make to the videos.
+If is for all videos the mode is "full" or if you want to duplicate the videos is with "augmented" mode.
+    - Added the option to load datasets from a matrix of python, numpy or pandas.
-    - Added an example of how to use `video_transformation` in _main.py_.
+    - Updated the example of how to use `video_transformation` in _main.py_.
-    - Modified the option of `batch_size` to None.
-When None is passed `VideoDataGenerator` will take the minimum video files of train. test or dev but if exist less than 32 videos, otherwise `batch_size ` will be 32.
-    - Modified the behavior of mode random in `temporal_crop` now it takes random frames between the video and not concatenate the beginning with the end of the video.

 - Future features:
     - Any ideas?
 Contribute now!